 The face value of a life insurance policy is the death benefit.
 That value was agreed upon at some point based on several personal factors.
 The most significant factor in the face value of the policy is the monthly payment.

-Besides the face value of the policy, life insurance plans often have a cash value.
+Besides the face value of the policy, life insurance retirement plans often have a cash value.
 Whole life or Universal life coverage both offer cash value components to their life insurance policies.
 Beyond the benefit, there is a way to get money from your life insurance.
 The cash value of the policy, or the money from a loan, are both great ways to maintain a tax-free income during retirement.

 Permanent Life Insurance and the Cash Value